muratk5n/thirdwave/en/README.md

 ---

 *Shang Chi*, same, little more SJW..
-Too bad for MCu got the cold shoulder from CCP, lost millions coulda had..
+Too bad for DSNY got the cold shoulder from CCP, lost millions coulda had..
 It was ok, but not sure it can build towards something.
 The character is too marginal afaik.

 ---

-*No Time to Die* was fine, Bond enough..
+*No Time to Die* was Bond enough..
 There was some SJW.
-Touching at times.
 Good action, tech.

 ---

 Centrism got its ass kicked in Virginia.
 Trump derangement, running specifically against Trump didn't work.
 Not being able to hit the opponent on Carlyle, like a leftist could, then getting mired in culture war like a 90s centrist Clintonite destroyed the guy.
-And I loved it.
+I loved it.

 ---